Impact of tidal environment on galaxy clustering in GAMA: Data

 \section{Data}

 Galaxy and Mass Assembly (GAMA) is a flux limited spectroscopic survey described in \cite{2015MNRAS.452.2087L} and \cite{2018MNRAS.474.3875B}.
-GAMA provides the redshift measurement of approximately 300,000 galaxies selected from the SDSS imaging \citep{2009ApJS..182..543A} with target selection defined in \cite{2010MNRAS.404...86B}.
-It covers a total sky area of $230$ deg$^2$ with 98\% redshift completeness down to $r$-band Petrosian magnitude of 19.8.
-We are using three $5\times12\,{\rm deg}^2$ GAMA equatorial regions G09, G12 and G15 centred on 9h, 12h and 14.5h in the right ascension.
+GAMA provides the redshift measurement of approximately 300,000 galaxies selected from SDSS imaging \citep{2009ApJS..182..543A} with target selection defined in \cite{2010MNRAS.404...86B}.
+It covers a total sky area of $230$ deg$^2$ with 98\% redshift completeness down to $r$-band Petrosian magnitude 19.8.
+We use three $5\times12\,{\rm deg}^2$ GAMA equatorial regions G09, G12 and G15, centred on 9h, 12h and 14.5h in right ascension.
 We create a magnitude limited sample with $M_r<-19$ after applying the $k$-correction and evolution correction \citep{Blanton2003, 2012MNRAS.420.1239L, 2015MNRAS.451.1540L}.
 We use the DR3 data release \citep{gamaDR3} in this analysis.
-We refer the reader to \citetalias{AlamGAMA} for more details about sample selection.
+We refer the reader to \citetalias{AlamGAMA} for more details about the sample selection.